lfryc/blueprint-parser/doc/APIBlueprintSpecification.md

 ---

 ## 1. Introduction [Introduction]
 This documents is full specification of [Apiary.io](http://apiary.io)'s API Blueprint Language.
 API Blueprint Language is a domain-specific language in which you can describe any modern [REST](http://www.restapitutorial.com) or [Hypermedia]() API.
-The purpose of this language is to design and create a wireframe of your API as well as its documentation.
+It was built to **design** and **create** **API wireframes** as well as **documentation**.

 While the language is simple enough to be used by anybody with the elementary programming skills it is recommended to go through [Tutorial](http://apiary.io/blueprint) first before continuing with the full specification.

-Also note that it is not in scope of this document to discuss any of the Apiary.io tools such as [Mock Server](http://apiary.io), [Proxy](http://apiary.io) or others.
+Note that it is not in scope of this document to discuss any of the Apiary.io tools such as [Mock Server](http://apiary.io), [Proxy](http://apiary.io) or others.
 However some of them may be mentioned by this document.

 ---

 ## 2. API Blueprint Language [Language]
-API Blueprint Language is essentially a superset of John Gruber's [Markdown](http://daringfireball.net/projects/markdown).
+API Blueprint Language is essentially [GitHub Flavored Markdown](https://help.github.com/articles/github-flavored-markdown), a superset of John Gruber's [Markdown](http://daringfireball.net/projects/markdown), where some constructs have **strictly defined meaning**.
 It inherits few major [MultiMarkdown](http://fletcherpenney.net/multimarkdown) features extending Markdown's referencing and MultiMarkdown's cross-referencing.

-Before you will proceed with this document please make yourself familiar with the basic [Markdown Syntax](http://daringfireball.net/projects/markdown/syntax) as well as with the Metadata and Automatic Cross-References sections of [MultiMarkdown Syntax](https://github.com/fletcher/MultiMarkdown/blob/master/Documentation/MultiMarkdown%20User%27s%20Guide.md#multimarkdown-syntax-guide).
+Before you will proceed with this document please make yourself familiar with the basic [Markdown Syntax](http://daringfireball.net/projects/markdown/syntax) as well as with the Metadata and Automatic Cross-References sections of [MultiMarkdown Syntax](https://github.com/fletcher/MultiMarkdown/blob/master/Documentation/MultiMarkdown%20User%27s%20Guide.md#multimarkdown-syntax-guide) and GitHub Flavored Markdown [differences](https://help.github.com/articles/github-flavored-markdown) from traditional Markdown.

-The **API Blueprint Language** is using some **Markdown constructs**, such as headers, lists or pre-formatted blocks, to **define** and **describe** your **API**.
+The **API Blueprint Language** is using selected **Markdown constructs**, such as headers, lists or pre-formatted blocks, to **define** and **describe** your **API**.
 These constructs are usually recognized by reserved names, expected formatting and / or by their specific locations.

 In addition to usual Markdown elements you can use HTML-style **comments** (`<!--` & `-->`) to comment out a block of blueprint or add additional notes.

 ---

 ## 3. API Blueprint Document [Document]
-API Blueprint Document is the façade of your API.
-This is where you describe, explain and define the interface.
+API Blueprint Document is where you describe, explain and define the interface.

 The document itself is divided into several logical sections forming **API Blueprint Document Structure**.

 ### 3.1.
 Sections [Sections]
 A section represents a logical unit of your API Blueprint.
-For example an API overview, resource definition or an endpoint discussion.
+For example an API overview, resource definition or a resource discussion.

 Section are recognized by a **reserved section name** or an **URI template** in **Markdown header**.
 Only **atx-style** headers  (e.g. `# Header`) are considered.